Casc/task-ds/process_md/my_process.md

 ![png](output_23_3.png)

 At this point some small conclusions can be already made.
 The supervision factor (teacher participation in course) works for Turkey students very well, but this is an exception - there are many countries with bigger (or similar) "supervision rate", that have much smaller average number of units done.
 Also, there is Italy, with lowest teachers rate and still very high average number of units.
-Generally, it shows that there are differences between countries, but it would be very hard to find the dependancy between those two values.
+Generally, it shows that there are differences between countries, but it would be very hard to find the correlation of these two values.

 Now lets explore how variables like completion, average score and "freedom rate" (inv_rate) are connected to the specific units - the best way to represent data like this is probably using the scatter plots.